Thailand travel guide

 Facilities: Facilities are fairly limited, but the airport provides the basics: souvenir and snack booths, a coffee shop, a restaurant, ATM machines, and a simple money exchanging facility are available.

 Parking: Parking is available at Krabi Airport.

-Location: The airport is located on the island of Koh Samui.
+Location: The airport is located on the island of Koh Samui, near Bo Pud Beach.

-Car rental: Car rental companies represented at the airport include Hertz, Avis, Budget and Sixt.
-The car rental desks are in the arrivals area of the airport.
+Car rental: Car rental companies represented at the airport include Tipoa Car Hire, Avis and Sixt.

 Airport Taxis: Private taxis are available at fixed rates to a number of locations in Koh Samui.
-Minivans are also available for up to six people.
+Minivans are also available.

 Facilities: The airport is small and attractive, and most facilities are outdoors.
-Airport facilities include cafes, restaurants, a spa, shopping and ATMs.
+Airport facilities include cafes, restaurants, shopping and ATMs.

-Location: The airport is located 16 miles (25km) from Sukhothai city centre.
+Location: The airport is located around 25 miles (40km) from Sukhothai.